BaselFares13/news_website/README.md

 # news_website
-news website that show deferent categories of news and has a simple system for adding and managing news
+news website that show diffrent categories of news and has a simple system for adding and managing news